 |Impact||A large number of securities in the market||Restricted to the specific company or industry|

 |Controllability||Cannot be controlled||Controllable|

 |Hedging||Allocation of the assets||Diversification of the Portfolio|

-Any kind of investment will have inherent risks associated with it which cannot be avoided.
-Systematic Risk vs Unsystematic Risk highlight these factors which have to be accepted while making any kind of investment.
+Any investment will have inherent risks associated with it, which cannot be avoided.
+Systematic Risk vs. Unsystematic Risk highlights these factors which have to be accepted while making any investment.

-These risks do not have any specific definition but it will be a part of any kind of financial investment.
-Though both Systematic Risk and Unsystematic Risk these types of risks cannot be completely avoided, investor needs to be vigilant and periodically re-balance their portfolio or diversify their investments so that if any catastrophic event takes place, the investor can be less impacted in case of adverse events but also maximize gains in case of positive announcements.
+These risks do not have any specific definition, but it will be a part of any financial investment.
+Though both Systematic Risk and Unsystematic Risk these types of risks cannot be completely avoided, an investor needs to be vigilant and periodically re-balance their portfolio or diversify their investments so that if any catastrophic event takes place, the investor can be less impacted in case of adverse events but also maximize gains in case of positive announcements.

-This has a been a guide to the top differences between Systematic Risk vs Unsystematic Risk.
+This article has been a guide to the top differences between Systematic Risk vs. Unsystematic Risk.
 Here we also discuss the differences between the two with examples, infographics, and comparison table.
 You may also have a look at the following articles to learn more –